List of awards and nominations received by EastEnders: Smash Hits T4 Poll Winners Party

+TRIC Awards

 The Television and Radio Industries Club (TRIC) Awards were established in 1969.
 They are awarded annually and are voted for by members of the television and radio industry.
-EastEnders has won a total of 12 awards, including Best TV Theme Music in 1987 (awarded to Simon May), TV Soap Personality in 2007, 2011 and 2013 (awarded to Lacey Turner, Jessie Wallace and Shane Richie respectively), New TV Talent in 2004 (Christopher Parker), five awards for TV Soap of the Year, in 2002, 2008, 2009, 2010 and 2012, and the TRIC Special Award in 2010, presented to Barbara Windsor for her 15 years playing the character Peggy Mitchell.
+EastEnders has won a total of 18 awards, including Best TV Theme Music in 1987 (awarded to Simon May), TV Soap Personality in 2007, 2011 and 2013 (awarded to Lacey Turner, Jessie Wallace and Shane Richie respectively), New TV Talent in 2004 (Christopher Parker), numerous wins for TV Soap of the Year and the TRIC Special Award in 2010 and 2017, presented to Barbara Windsor and June Brown, respectively.

-The British Soap Awards

-The British Soap Awards began in 1999 and EastEnders has since won the award for Best British Soap 11 times.
-Three categories (Best British Soap, Best Actor and Best Actress) are voted for by the public, the rest of which are decided by a panel.
-Adam Woodyatt won a lifetime achievement award in 2013 for his portrayal of Ian Beale since 1985.
-In 2018, an award was given jointly for the first time, as the "Scene of the Year" award received equal numbers of votes for EastEnders and Doctors.